 Treatments may include:

-- Professional dental cleaning: Dr. Jason Oh will remove the plaque and tartar from above and below the gum line.
+- Professional dental cleaning: Dr. Oh or Dr. Couto will remove the plaque and tartar from above and below the gum line.
 If you have gingivitis or signs of periodontitis, you will be required to have this level of cleaning twice a year or more.

 - Scaling and root planing: Plaque and tartar are scraped away from both above and below the gum line while under local anesthetic (scaling).
 Rough spots on the tooth root are then smoothed out (planing).
 Locally applied medications, such as antimicrobials and antibiotics, may be used.